 How long do you have before someone drifts off into the horizon?
 A great trick is to view someone’s attention as if it were currency.
 People have a limited budget, and you need to sell your product.
 Before they are distracted, connect with them by being brief and direct.

 Even with the eagerness to complete the course, things come up, and people get distracted.
-If you keep your lessons short, the learner’s investment only drops slightly before the learning has completed it.
+If you keep your lessons short, the learner’s investment only drops slightly before the learning has been completed.

-Depending on the format that you’ve chosen to deliver your content, you should consider the amount of time people are going to be hooked.
-Different media allow people to focus well for specific amount of time.
+Depending on the format that you’ve chosen to deliver your content, you should consider the number of times people are going to be hooked.
+Different media allow people to focus well for a specific amount of time.